Clinical Pharmacist

 Retail Pharmacist Counseling

 Retail pharmacists in the US can make over $60.00 per hour with an annual salary over $120,000.
 A license is required to become a retail pharmacist.
-Check this list to view what is necessary for each state.
-The Bureau of Labor Statistics predicts that the growth rate of pharmacist jobs is faster than average for the future.

 Retail pharmacists can advance to a pharmacist in charge (PIC) position or a management position if they are part of a large corporate chain such as CVS and Walgreens.